Quickstart¶

 Release Compatibility Policy

-These references classify existing surfaces, define the extensibility boundary, record the v1.0 stable posture and explain what is stable, preview, disposable, internal or out of scope.
+These references classify stable and candidate surfaces, define the extensibility boundary, record the v1.0 stable posture and explain what is stable, candidate, preview, disposable, internal or out of scope.

-They do not introduce new Mission Model semantics, CLI behavior beyond version reporting, JSON report fields, generated surfaces, lint diagnostics, scenario behavior, migration tooling, runtime behavior, ground behavior, plugin discovery, plugin loading, plugin execution or tool-specific integrations.
+They do not introduce new Mission Model semantics, runtime behavior, ground behavior, plugin discovery, plugin loading, plugin execution or tool-specific integrations.

 orbitfabric gen docs examples/demo-3u/mission/